As it says in the manual ...... time for a bench project.

 Here are all the pieces for the rudder (excluding the tiller) As I mentioned earlier, I wanted the upper section of the rudder bright showing the end grains of the cheeks and the end grain of the blocking timber to match.

-Time to create some dust and reduce blocking pieces to create the airfoil shape.
+Time to create some dust and reduce the blocking pieces to create the airfoil shape.

 The bottom and aft edge blocking pieces.